wnfs-wg/spec/spec/private-wnfs.md

 Looking up a namefilter hash in the HAMT works by splitting a hash into its nibbles.
 For example: a hash `0xf199a877d0...` MUST be split into the nibbles `0xf`, `0x1`, `0x9`, etc.

 To split bytes into nibbles, first take the 4 most significant bits of and *then* the 4 least significant bits for each hash byte from byte index 0 to 31.
-This method matches the common hex encoding of bytestrings and reading the hex digits off one-by-one in most languages.
+This method matches the common hex encoding of byte strings and reading the hex digits off one-by-one in most languages.

 Each nibble MUST be used as an identifier for a `Node`s child `Node`.
 Starting at the root, find the root `Node`s child by taking the nibble and computing the index of the child node as: